 Every year in NSW and ACT, more than 3,000 flights are needed for emergencies such as car accidents, inter-hospital transfers, and search and rescue missions.

-We’re proud to be entrusted with these highly valued community services – and in order to meet this demand, we’ve assembled the largest fleet of new purpose-built AW139 medical helicopters in Australia.
+We’re proud to be entrusted with these highly valued community services – and in order to meet this demand we operate the largest aeromedical fleet of new purpose-built AW139 helicopters in Australia.

 The Aeromedical Crewing Excellence (ACE) Training Centre